 A Footprint Snowman Craft Decoration is a super fun and easy craft for your child to make!
 It’s a little messy but my kids love those types of crafts the best.
-This craft only requires a few supplies and they’re more than likely already in your crafts box.
+This Christmas craft only requires a few supplies and they’re more than likely already in your crafts box.
 I love that the Snowman Footprint craft doubles as a keepsake as well as a decoration.
 Since your child uses his or her footprint, it’s fun to go back and look at a few years down the road to see how much they’ve grown (well, how much their feet have grown!)
 If you have ever done handprint or footprint crafts, you know what I am talking about!
-It’s a perfect craft to give to grandparents or relatives too!
+Little footprints make cute keepsakes and they a perfect craft to give to grandparents or relatives too!

 Snowman Footprint Tutorial